-A new Digital Competencies Working Group has formed to build interest and prior work related to Digital Competencies, Digital Studies, Digital Fluency, and Digital Literacy.
-These terms cover a group of related concepts, all of which reflect concepts and skills that are vital to the 21st Century learner and citizen.
+The LACOL Digital Competencies Working Group has formed to build on prior work related to Digital Competencies, Digital Studies, Digital Fluency, and Digital Literacy.
+These terms cover a group of related concepts, all of which reflect concepts and skills that are vital to the 21st Century learner and citizen … what we might call Digital Agility.

 - Group members include faculty, librarians, technologists, instructional designers.